B2944/Frog-EC-Conversion/README.md

+## Getting your own plates manufactured

+- When looking for a manufacturer, make sure that they offer the threading as topre needs many holes on the plates in order to sandwich the pcb and plate together to ensure good contact.

+## Firmware

+- If you find yourself having issues with the firmware, please message me on Discord or open an issue on here.
+- Whilst waiting for the Firmware to be pushed to the main branch of VIA so the PCB is automatically recognised, you can use this [Firmware Link](https://app-6w4.pages.dev)

 ## Tasks left to complete
-- [X] Design more plates to support more Frog TKL layouts
+- [X] Support all Frog TKL Layouts
 - [ ] Get o-ring cutouts for next batch to allow support of all H87/H88 TKLs
-- [ ] Support more boards with plate files
+- [ ] Increase PCB support for more boards by converting plates to Topre.
 - [ ] Host groupbuy for Frog TKL Plates.
+DM me on Discord if you would be interested (swede.)